Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Most patients notice initial improvements within 4-8 weeks, with weight loss typically beginning in the first month and hormonal improvements following within 2-3 months.
 Menstrual regularity may take 3-6 months to fully establish, while metabolic markers like insulin sensitivity often improve within 6-12 weeks of starting treatment.

 GLP-1 agonists should be discontinued before attempting pregnancy, as safety data during pregnancy is limited.
-However, the metabolic improvements from treatment may enhance fertility outcomes.
-Women should work with reproductive endocrinologists to time treatment appropriately, often using peptides to optimize health before conception attempts.
+But the metabolic improvements from treatment may enhance fertility outcomes.
+Women should work with reproductive endocrinologists to time treatment appropriately, often using peptides to improve health before conception attempts.

 While peptides enhance weight loss and metabolic function, dietary modifications amplify results significantly.
-A low-glycemic, anti-inflammatory diet works synergistically with GLP-1 therapies.
+A low-glycemic, anti-inflammatory diet works together effectively with GLP-1 therapies.
 Many patients find appetite suppression from these medications makes healthy eating choices easier to maintain long-term.

 Weight regain and return of PCOS symptoms typically occur within 3-6 months of discontinuing treatment, though the rate varies individually.
 Some metabolic improvements may persist longer, especially if healthy lifestyle changes were established during treatment.
 Many patients require long-term therapy for sustained benefits.